-The Centre will take enrolments for current clients for 2017 on 24th and 25th October 2016.
+The Centre will take enrolments for current clients for 2018 on 16th and 17th October 2017 by 4pm.

 The Centre will take enrolments for 2019 for new clients on Monday, 22nd October 2018 commencing at 7:00am.

 Operating since 1967, the Geelong Children's Centre is a not-for-profit organisation administered by a committee of management - made up of community members and parent representatives, whereby all surplus funds are used to extensively resource the Centre, buildings and staffing.

 The Centre has an open door policy, clients are welcome to visit or telephone at any time between 7am until 6pm.
 No appointments necessary.

 We employ 18 diploma qualified staff, 2 kindergarten teachers, 26 Certificate 3 and 2 studying towards Advanced Diploma and 2 Bachelor of Education qualifications.
 Our staff have extensive experience in delivering high quality programs following a play based curriculum.

 Our staff participate in professional development workshops throughout the year.
 Staff photos and qualifications are located outside each of the children's rooms.